pavanyn2002/Chatbot/README.md

 - [Ollama](https://ollama.com/) installed (Linux, macOS, or Windows)
 - Docker (optional, but recommended for some environments)
-- Python (if your chatbot uses a Python script to interface with the model)
+- Python (chatbot uses a Python script to interface with the model)

 ---